vgaurav3011/Credit-Card-Fraud-Detection/README.md

 ## Analysis summary

-### The following information were extracted from the dataset:
+### The following results and processing were obtained from the dataset:

 - Deplyoment of a neural network to achieve 99.98% accuracy on the test dataset without overfitting
 - Handling Class Imabalance using Synthetic Minority Oversampling (SMOTE)